serious-44/ssp/README.md

 ---- Discussions

-Probably, you will find all people interested in this program where you found vsp2movie3.
-So I suggest to discuss this program also at this place.
+Probably you'll find all those who are interested in this game where you found vsp2movie3.
+So I suggest you discuss it in this forum.

 Please report bugs and ideas for improvements on the github issue tracker. https://github.com/serious-44/ssp/issues